compsocialscience/summer-institute/2019/materials/logistics/postsicss_grant_guidelines.md

 ### Financial logistics

-Please describe how you think we should transfer the money to your group.
+Please describe how you think we should transfer the resources to your group.
 Remember we are not a grant making organization so we can best cover expenses that we can put on a credit card and that provide a receipt.
 Examples of expenses that we can cover include: participant fees on Amazon Mechanical Turk (or similar platforms) and cloud computing credits.
-We cannot provide cash advances.
-All funds need to be out of our accounts by October 31, 2019 so that we can close out our grant.
+The best process is for us to pay directly for the expense.
+If that is not possible, please email us before submitting your proposal and explain why you would need a different process.All funds need to be out of our accounts by October 31, 2019 so that we can close out our grant.

 ### Ethics and IRB issues